joonmosqueda/test-REA/docs/PREREQS.md

 If your account doesn't already have a build/jump box, you can create one using the AWS console, or running [this cloudformation template](templates\template-buildbox.yaml)

 Once you've created your build box, create an ssh config and save your SSH keys for accessing GitHub repositories, so that you are able to clone the TEST-REA repository onto the buildbox.
+Steps 1 and 2 are required if the repo requires authentication.
+For publicly available repos, proceed to step 3.
 1. Copy your SSH keys onto the build box so you can access GitHub.
    If you need to set this up, refer to: https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/
    ```